Genetic basis of drought tolerance in loblolly pine

 New protein-coding genes can evolve from scratch from noncoding DNA sequences.
 These so-called de novo genes (DNGs) have been found in a number of species and are implicated in the emergence of novel phenotypes, for instance resistance to low water temperature in artic and antartic fish.
 Some strategies used to identify DNGs have proven somewhat inaccurate (Casola 2018).
 We are developing new tools to find DNGs and to assess their phenotypic impact both computationally and experimentally.

 Comparative analyses of conifer genomes have shown that a large fraction of genes in these species have no detectable homologs in angiosperms or other eukaryotes.
-While the origin of these conifer-specific genes is still largely unexplained, there are several known mechanisms that could have contributed to generating new genes in this group of plants.
-My group is developing computational tools to determine the possible role of gene duplication and other processes in the emergence of lineage-specific genes in conifers.
+Our group is developing computational tools to determine the possible role of gene duplication and other processes in the emergence of lineage-specific genes in conifers.
 We have recently determined that, contraty to the nucleotide substitution rate, conifers experience a comparable frequency of gene duplication and loss compared to flowering plants (Casola and Koralewski 2018).
 In collaboration with other forest genomic groups across the country, we have deciphered the evolutionary dynamics of gene families in other conifer genomes (Neale et al. 2017).
-Finally, we have investigated the interplay between genome size evolution and recombination in conifers and other plants (Cossu, Casola et al. 2018), and the evolutionary origin of the Penelope family of transposable elements in conifers (Lin et al. 2018).